German retail sales rebound before partial lockdown | Business

 German retail sales rebound before partial lockdown

-German retail sales rebounded more than expected in October, data showed on Wednesday, suggesting consumers supported overall growth in Europe's largest economy before a partial lockdown to contain a second wave of the coronavirus pandemic.
+German retail sales rebounded more than expected in October, data showed on Wednesday, as consumers stocked up on essentials before a second partial lockdown to contain the coronavirus.

-Germany has ordered restaurants, bars, entertainment venues and gyms to close since Nov.
-2 in an attempt to slow the spread of COVID-19.
+Germany's restaurants, bars, entertainment venues and gyms have been closed since Nov.
+2 in an attempt to slow the pandemic's spread.
 Schools, factories and shops remain open with social distancing conditions.
-Retail sales - a notoriously volatile indicator often subject to revisions - rose 2.6% in October on the month in real terms, the Federal Statistics Office said.
+Retail sales - a notoriously volatile indicator often subject to revisions - rose 2.6% month on month and 8.2% year on year in October in real terms, the Federal Statistics Office said.
+Both figures beat Reuters forecast.

-That followed an upwardly revised drop of 1.9% in September and compared with a Reuters forecast for a rise of 1.2%.
-On the year, retail sales jumped 8.2%, beating a Reuters forecast for a rise of 5.9%.
+The month on month data followed an upwardly revised drop of 1.9% in September and, compared with February - the month before the pandemic started in Germany - sales were 5.9% higher.
+Demand was particularly strong for food, furnishings and household appliances.

+The strong food sales could have been due to expectations of renewed lockdown measures which means more consumers are having meals at home, said economist Oliver Rakau from Oxford Economics.
+Non-essential retail sales were likely to tumble in November, but online sales should hold up well, he added.

 But a gloomy consumer sentiment survey released by the GfK institute last week suggests the resilient labour market will not automatically translate into higher household spending at the end of the year.
 Economic institutes expect Germany's gross domestic product to shrink by about 1% in the fourth quarter after a stronger-than-expected 8.5% rebound in the third and an unprecedented 9.8% plunge in the second quarter.